Avery2/Abortion-Data-Exploration/README.md

 ## Choosing a dataset to explore

 The data I explored was a subset of The General Society Survey [^1] focused on stances around abortion.
-I found the dataset from Rdatasets [^2] but it was originally created at stevedata [^3].
+I found the dataset from Rdatasets [^2] but it was originally at stevedata [^3].
 I explored a variety of datasets but eventually settled on this dataset because it was a large dataset with a variety of variables in a context I could still understand.
 Much of the data I avoided because it would involve more data cleaning than exploration (e.g. Unicef data [^4]) or from a context I didn't fully understand (e.g. health data [^5]).
 I found this dataset to be both usable and comprehensible.
 For brevity, I have described each variable in a table at the bottom of this document.

 ### Initial Question